 Now, if you have read the Twilight series, you may have flashbacks of Bella and Edward for perhaps the first 100 pages or so.
 Or maybe this happened to me because I do not read fantasy novels often and it’s the closest comparison I can draw out of my mind.
 While Deborah Harkness’ series was published after all three of Stephanie Meyers’, the former very clearly put an extensive amount of time into the research, development, and execution of every detail, which is unparalleled in Twilight.
 The historical details of vampires, witches, and daemons in relation to and apart from human history are thorough and nicely incorporated into the story line, playing a crucial part, rather than a tedious and forced part, throughout the novel.

-I lost many hours of sleep because of this book, not regretfully, and am sad that I have finished, and mostly excited to start the second installment in the All Souls trilogy, Shadow of Night.
+I lost many hours of sleep because of this book, not regretfully, and am sad that I have finished.
+But I’m mostly excited to start the second installment in the All Souls trilogy, Shadow of Night.
 I use “mostly” as a modifier because I learned on Friday that this second novel is checked out of the library until July 14th – the agony!
 Of course, I have plenty of other books on my plate but in my current emotional state I just want to launch back into the world of Diana and Matthew and keep journeying (because you know Harkness left readers with a cliff-hanger, it’s the way of a series).

 Goodreads is full of reviews for this novel, so I’m curious if any readers here were just as impressed and mesmerized by A Discovery of Witches as I am or if you feel like the minor details (wine, yoga, making tea) were insignificant and derailing.